All Episodes

 I mean, look at Chicago.

-The murder rate in Chicago's off track.
+The murder rate in Chicago is off track.

-It when you have police officers involved, that feeds Bull Connor.
+When you have police officers involved, that feeds Bull Connor.

-So there's a police officer involved here, which has historical traceable roots of discrimination, bias, all of that that serves a purpose for certain people in the race business.
+So there's a police officer involved here, which has historical, traceable roots of discrimination, bias, all of that, that serves a purpose for certain people in the race business.

-I this whole thing bothers me as much as it does you.
+This whole thing bothers me as much as it does you.

-A that it happened.
+A, that it happened.

 It's just tragic.

-It is this absolutely tragic.
+It is just absolutely tragic.

-You just wonder why couldn't why did this have to happen?
+You just wonder why couldn't, why did this have to happen?

-Could something else have been done instead of pulling the trigger.
+Could something else have been done instead of pulling the trigger?

 But in this case, it happened.

-What is also tragic about this is that it is going to feed a stereotype that is going to prevent others escaping circumstances that they have no business being in.
+In addition to the tragedy contained within its own identity here, what is also tragic about this is that it is going to feed a stereotype that is going to prevent others escaping circumstances that they have no business being in.

-And it's it's just a it's just it's just not necessary.
+And it's just not necessary.

-The whole thing is not necessary, and but there's nobody inspiring people.
+The whole thing is not necessary.

-Instead, we have the soft bigotry of low expectations, which comforts people in their misery and blames other people for it, explains it away, and it's just such a it's a loss of human potential.
+Instead, we have the soft bigotry of low expectations, which comforts people in their misery and blames other people for it, explains it away.

 I wish it weren't the case.